Review and road test of the Ford Mondeo Vignale

 Well, Ford's at it again.
 For Ghia, swap in Vignale.
 This is another Italian coachbuilder who fell on hard times, the company once owned by De Tomaso.
 Ford bought the name in 2013 and will hopefully treat it with more respect than it gave to Ghia.
 The first vehicle that gets the Vignale treatment certainly looks the goods.
 The Vignale Mondeo offers a buyer experience you probably never reckoned on from Ford.

-This top Ford is sold with the more powerful engines from the Blue Oval brand's stable, which means you get to choose between 150PS and 180PS versions of Ford's EcoBlue TDCi diesel units, as well as the 187PS petrol-electric hybrid powertrain.
-Go for the faster diesel unit and you get PowerShift automatic transmission and the option of Ford's intelligent all-wheel drive system.
+This top Ford is sold with the top engines from the Blue Oval brand's stable, which means you get to choose between the 190PS version of Ford's EcoBlue TDCi diesel unit or the brand's 187PS petrol-electric hybrid powertrain.
+Go for the diesel unit and you get Ford's latest 8-speed automatic transmission.

 There's been a huge effort devoted to increasing refinement in the Vignale models.
 Ford's innovative Active Noise Cancellation system enhances interior refinement.
 Using three cabin microphones, the system is able to monitor engine noise in the interior.
 Advanced audio technology directs opposing sound waves through the audio system to cancel out engine noise and improve cabin ambience.
 Acoustic glass helps reduce wind noise to levels normally experienced only in the premium segment.
 Ford's integral link rear suspension claims to offer a smoother ride, in particular for rear seat passengers.
 The engineers also reckon that this set-up reduces noise levels by allowing the wheels to move further rearwards on impact with uneven road surfaces.